aroitman/RFControl/README.md

 Finally, clone this repository.
 ## How to use
 ### Config
 Edit the `config.py` file and input the location of the power supply dll and switch dll for the `ps_loc` and `switch_loc` variables, respectively.
-Also, specify which comm ports to use for the power supply and the switch with the `ps_com` and `switch_com` variables, respectively.
+Next, specify which comm ports to use for the power supply and the switch with the `ps_com` and `switch_com` variables, respectively.
+Set the prefix to use for your EPICS PVs with the `epics_prefix` variable.

 ### Start the Backend